 When I was a full-time driver, I had a breakdown that took me off the road for nearly 2 weeks.

 That meant $2,500 in repair expenses for me AND a loss of at least $2,000 in income.
-But the most painful thing about the situation was that it was avoidable if I had just been on top of my car maintenance.
+That was bad enough, but the most painful part of the ordeal was that it didn’t have to happen.
+The whole thing could have been avoided, if only I’d been on top of my car maintenance.

-After that experience, I began doing the following maintenance schedule.
+After that experience, I did the smart thing, and began to follow the following maintenance schedule.

 Body and bumper damage: It’s incredibly easy to get a few bumps and scratches without knowing it when you drive 8 – 12 hours a day, often in congested areas.
 So once a week, or more, have a quick walk around your car to inspect for any new damage, including bumps and scratches.
 Check closely for any signs of rust as well.

-Leaking fluids underneath the vehicle: Use a flashlight to look under your car for power steering fluid, brake fluid, coolant, transmission fluid, anti-freeze or anything else that could be leaking.6
+Leaking fluids underneath the vehicle: Use a flashlight to look under your car for power steering fluid, brake fluid, coolant, transmission fluid, anti-freeze or anything else that could be leaking.

 Oil level: Most mechanics and dealerships will recommend oil changes as specified in your car’s owner’s manual which usually falls somewhere between every 2,000 and 6,000 miles.
-So as a rideshare driver, check your oil levels every week to ensure they don’t need to be topped off or changed any sooner than that.
-7
+When you’re a rideshare or delivery driver, that mileage piles up rather fast.
+Check your oil levels every week to make sure they’re keeping your engine running cool and clean.

-To check your oil levels, make sure that your engine is cool.
+To check your oil levels, make sure that your engine has cooled down.
 Then, take the dipstick out and wipe it off with a rag.
 Put the dipstick back in and then pull it out and see if the oil levels are where they should be.
-If they aren’t, you may have a leak which you should get checked out by a pro.7
+If they aren’t, you may have a leak which you should get checked out by a pro.

 Every 3,000 Miles

-Oil Change: Depending on your vehicle, you’ll probably want to go ahead and change your oil every 3,000 miles.
-You could stretch this a bit farther, but it’s safest to try to change your oil at 3,000 miles unless your owner’s manual says otherwise.9
+Oil Change: Always check your vehicle’s oil change schedule in your maintenance manual.
+In most cases, you’ll probably want to change your oil somewhere around every 3,000 miles.
+Clean oil is crucial.
+It keeps your car running now, and it also contributes to the longevity of your car.
+You could stretch the oil changes a bit farther, but it’s safest to try to change your oil at 3,000 miles unless your owner’s manual says otherwise.

-Check belts and hoses: Your car’s belts and hoses are crucial to keeping your car on the road.
+Check belts and hoses: Your car’s belts and hoses are key to keeping your car on the road.
 So, you’ll want to check them out regularly to see if they need to be replaced.
-If your hoses appear to be brittle, are worn or are bulging, you will need to get them replaced.
-If your belts are frayed or worn, then you will need to have your belts replaced.
-17
+If your hoses appear to be brittle, are worn or are bulging, you will need to get new ones.
+If your belts are frayed or worn, then you’ll need to get replacements.

-Air filter: Your air filter keeps harmful substances from getting into your engine, so If it’s damaged or dirty, these substances can enter your engine and cause all sorts of problems.
+Air filter: Your air filter keeps harmful substances from getting into your engine, so If it’s damaged or dirty, nasty particles can enter your engine and really clog up the works.
 Check to ensure that it’s not dirty or blocked.
-If so, you’ll need to have it replaced.11
+If so, you’ll need to have it replaced.

-Brake pads, rotors, and fluid: Your brake pads, rotors, and braking fluid make up your braking system, and if your braking system isn’t working correctly, you might have a few issues.
-Every time you change your oil, take a quick look at your pads, rotors, and fluid to ensure there are no issues.
-12
+Brake pads, rotors, and fluid: Your brake pads, rotors, and braking fluid make up your braking system, and if your braking system isn’t working correctly, you might get into serious trouble.
+Every time you change your oil, take a quick look at your pads, rotors, and fluid to ensure they’re in good working order.

 Every 6,000 miles

 Tire Rotation: Tires last longer if they’re evenly worn down, but your front tires typically get worn faster.
-That’s why it’s important to get your tires rotated frequently to prevent needing to replace them faster than you’d like and costing you more money.10
+That’s why it’s important to get your tires rotated frequently to prevent the need to replace them faster than you’d like, and spending lots of extra money.

-Spark plug and wires: Ensure that your spark plugs and wires are still in good working condition.
-These usually only need to be changed every 30,000 miles or so, so you’re likely going to be in good shape.14
+Spark plugs and wires: Ensure that your spark plugs and wires are ready to get the party started.
+These usually only need to be changed every 30,000 miles or so, so you probably won’t find problems with them all that often.

-Replace your cabin air filter: Replacing a cabin air filter is probably one of the easiest things you can do to keep your car comfortable.
+Replace your cabin air filter: Installing a fresh cabin air filter is probably one of the easiest things you can do to keep your car comfortable.
 Most vehicles make the cabin air filter easily accessible, and replacing it is as easy as opening a box.
-The cabin air filter may not be critical to your car’s operation, but it’s easy, it makes the ride more pleasant, and it’s a repair you’ll never have to pay someone else to do.18
+The cabin air filter may not be critical to your car’s operation, but it makes riding in your car far more pleasant!
+This is something you can do for yourself, so if you keep your eye on it and replace it as needed, it won’t turn into a repair you have to pay someone else to do.

 Every 15,000 miles – Find a Good Mechanic